MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/vpay/integration-and-testing.md

 V Pay payments are processed as credit card payments.

-To integrate V Pay using our API, see API Reference – [Credit cards](/api/#credit-cards).
+To process V Pay payments via our API, see API Reference – [Credit cards](/api/#credit-cards).

 For the V Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).